mkolodner/DynamicGaugeTargets/README.md

 ## Use

 If you want to use this project in real life I **strongly** recommend you deploy it to a sandbox first, test, and then deploy from the sandbox to production.
-Steps to deploy to a sandbox:
+I hope to create an unmanaged package at some point once I learn how to do that.
+So for now: Steps to deploy to a sandbox:

 1. Connect your sandbox to SFDX
     1. a. sfdx force:auth:web:login --setalias __aliasforsandbox__ --instanceurl https://test.salesforce.com